 Leaving school but going on to college or university

 If you decide to leave school but want to go on to college or university, as long as you have the entrance requirements, you can attend a full-time course at a Scottish college or university and your course fees will be paid for you by the Scottish Government.
 There are a number of ways in which you can get additional financial help.
-A leaflet with more information about help for the costs of learning is available on the website of the Scottish government at www.gov.scot .
+A leaflet with more information about help for the costs of learning is available on the Scottish Government website .

 Special needs at college or university